core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The same considerations on protected message fields for OSCORE discussed in Appendix D.3 of {{RFC8613}} hold for Group OSCORE.

 The same considerations on uniqueness of (key, nonce) pairs for OSCORE discussed in Appendix D.4 of {{RFC8613}} hold for Group OSCORE.
-This is further discussed in {{ssec-key-nonce-uniqueness}}.
+This is further discussed in {{ssec-key-nonce-uniqueness}} of this document.

 The same considerations on unprotected message fields for OSCORE discussed in Appendix D.5 of {{RFC8613}} hold for Group OSCORE, with the following difference.
 The counter signature included in a Group OSCORE message protected in group mode is computed also over the value of the OSCORE option, which is part of the Additional Authenticated Data used in the signing process.
-This is further discussed in {{ssec-cross-group-injection}}.
+This is further discussed in {{ssec-cross-group-injection}} of this document.

 As discussed in Section 6.2.3 of {{I-D.ietf-core-groupcomm-bis}}, Group OSCORE addresses security attacks against CoAP listed in Sections 11.2-11.6 of {{RFC7252}}, especially when run over IP multicast.

 The rest of this section first discusses security aspects to be taken into account when using Group OSCORE.
-Then it goes through aspects covered in the security considerations of OSCORE (Section 12 of {{RFC8613}}), and discusses how they hold when Group OSCORE is used.
+Then it goes through aspects covered in the security considerations of OSCORE (see Section 12 of {{RFC8613}}), and discusses how they hold when Group OSCORE is used.

 ## Group-level Security {#ssec-group-level-security}